 This Special Fellowship is named in honor of Edward T. Cone, the internationally renowned composer, pianist, and writer.
 The Edward T. Cone Foundation has provided funding for one Fellowship each year, which is reserved for an American composer.
 This Special Fellowship award provides a $1500 travel stipend.

-The Van Cleef & Arpels Fellowships in Choreography and Poetry
+The Van Cleef & Arpels Fellowships in Choreography, Poetry and Landscape Architecture

 Van Cleef & Arpels sponsors annual Fellowships for a choreographer and a young poet of any nationality.
-Both Fellowships include a $2000 stipend for the awardees.
+For the 2022-2023 academic year, a third Fellowship in Landscape Architecture has been awarded in honor of the Bogliasco Foundation's 25th anniversary.
+All three Fellowships include a $2000 stipend for the awardees.

 More about Van Cleef & Arpels: